 You can often work part time or from home and adapt your work pattern to suit your lifestyle.

 If you work as a consultant you might have to travel to meet clients.

 You can enter this profession as a school leaver or a graduate.

-- In Scotland, Heriot-Watt University offers undergraduate and postgraduate programmes in Actuarial Science accredited by the IFoA.
+In Scotland, Heriot-Watt University offers undergraduate and postgraduate programmes in Actuarial Science accredited by the IFoA.
 The BSc in Actuarial Science at Heriot-Watt University requires 4 Highers at AAAB including Maths at A plus National 5 English.
 For widening access entry contact the university.

-- To become a student member of the Institute and Faculty of Actuaries (IFoA) you usually need a maths-based degree.
+To become a student member of the Institute and Faculty of Actuaries (IFoA) you usually need a maths-based degree.
 You can join without this by sitting one of the non-member exams.

 It is also possible to move into actuarial work from related professions such as risk manager or business analyst.

 The IFoA website publishes a downloadable Directory of Actuarial Employers, which lists actuarial employers to whom you can apply for a traineeship.
 It is useful to know which area of work you want to work in; employment areas range from banking and stock exchange to government and industry and commerce.

 You will also find jobs advertised in the online journal The Actuary.

 Inside Careers, the graduate recruitment website, has a section giving information about companies offering work experience placements and internships.